ShazamDeCoder/ShazamDecoder/README.md

 **💼 Open for opportunities and collaboration!**

 <div align="center">
-  *"The best way to predict the future is to create it."*
+  The best way to predict the future is to create it.
 </div>